pavalos6401/dotfiles/README.md

 # dotfiles

+## Goals

+- Keep my configurations portable.
+- Keep my configurations readable.
+- Keep my configurations reprodible.
+- Keep my configurations public.

 ## About

 This repository contains the dotfiles (configuration files) for my linux installs.
 Although this can work with any linux distribution, the configuration was made mostly with Arch Linux in mind.

 ## Requirements